scout-app/scout-app/README.md

 * [NWjs.io](http://nwjs.io)

-Once you've cloned this repo, you'll need to navigate to it in the command line/terminal and run `npm install`.
+Once you've cloned this scout-app repo, switch to the Scout-App-2-Dev branch.
+You'll need to navigate to the repo's folder and in the command line/terminal run `npm install`.
 If you don't have npm on your machine, you'll need to download [Node.JS](http://nodejs.org).
 Installing Node will also install NPM.

-**NOTE:** If you are getting an error in the console log when running the app stating:

-    `libsass` bindings not found

-Then that means the version of Node.JS you have has a different version of the V8 JavaScript engine than what is built in to NW.js.
-This is actually expected for NW.js development as the node-sass module we're using wasn't designed with it in mind.
-You'll need to go into the folder `/node_modules/node-sass/vendor` to see what binding folder you have.
-It will start with one of the following `darwin`, `freebsd`, `linux`, or `win` followed by either `ia32` or `x64`.
-You'll need to copy over all matching folders from the `/_assets` folder into the `/node_modules/node-sass/vendor` folder.

-So if you're on `win32-x64-11`, you'll need to copy over `win32-x64-14`, `win32-x64-42`, `win32-x64-43`, and `win32-x64-44` so all 5 are in the vendor folder.
-Though we shouldn't have to do this for distribution, doing so may fix fringe cases where users can't run our app.
-So when it comes time to create production versions to distribute the app, it may not be a bad idea to include all relevent vendor bindings for each version of our app just to be on the safe side.

 ##Running Scout-App Locally for Development